vrandall66/front-end-submissions-public/1906/mod-2/game-time/peerat-chris-victor.md

 ### Functional Expectations

 * [ ] Novice - Application is unplayable due to lack of functionality or broken logic.
 The majority of user stories are incomplete.
-* [ ] Advanced Beginner - Application has some missing functionality.
+* [x] Advanced Beginner - Application has some missing functionality.
 Developers have implemented functionality for most of the user stories.
 There are 1 or more major bugs.
 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

+* Missing use-case for inheritance

 ### UI/UX

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
-* [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
+* [x] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

 - Fonts are a little hard to see from far away, but the overall UI looks nice.
 Good color mathcing, nice pixel fonts in terms of design